What will you learn during your training as a mediator?

 You will learn to:

-- Understand the role of the mediator as a facilitator of dialogue, not as a judge or legal advisor.
+• Understand the role of the family mediator as a facilitator of dialogue, not as a judge or legal advisor.

-- Apply the basic legal framework governing mediation in the UK, especially in family contexts.
+• Apply the basic legal framework governing family mediation in England and Wales, especially in family contexts.

-It also introduces relevant legislation (such as the Children Act 1989, the Family Law Act 1996 or pre-trial mediation policies) and analyses the role of institutions such as the Family Mediation Council or the Ministry of Justice.
+It also introduces relevant legislation (such as the Children Act 1989 or the Family Law Act 1996) and analyses the role of institutions, such as the Family Mediation Council or the Ministry of Justice.

 The mediation process step by step

-During the training, you will study in depth the structured stages of a mediation process:
+During the training, you will study in depth the structured stages of the mediation process:

-- Preparation of the parties and establishment of ground rules.
+• Preparation of the participants and establishing the ground rules.

 Through simulations and real case studies, you will develop the ability to manage time, intervene strategically and manage situations of high emotional tension.